stigok/tumblagramme/README.md

 - [ ] Create a mongoose model for tumblr assets just for simple validation's sake
 - [ ] Add image credits to all posts ("via"-credits)
 - [ ] Divide the app web server, API & db server, and queing bot on dedicated RasPi's
+- [ ] Handle empty collections and objects from API calls
+- [ ] Make component of error divs in forms to avoid repeating object property paths
+- [ ] Make mongoose documument property defaults be populated to object on call to `new Model()` so it's easier to use with Angular when creating new instances.

 ### Thoughts